 2. They know what to talk about, but they don’t know how to start the conversation.

 3. They don’t know how to keep the conversation for it to make an impact.

 THE MENTORING CONVERSATION TOOL

 Thankfully, Elevate Your G.A.M.E. has a mentoring conversation tool that solves all three of the above problems.
 We have two apps that contain this mentoring conversation tool.
 The version with Bible verses is called “Go Mentor Church.”
 The version without the Bible verses—for secular environments like public schools—is called “Go Mentor Youth.”
 To get the apps, simply search for them on your app store or click on the following link.
-To access the website versions, click on the following links (Version with Bible Verses Secular Version)
+To access the website versions, click on the following links.

 HOW TO USE THE MENTORING CONVERSATION TOOL

 Every mentoring session starts with a video that operates as a conversation starter.
 After the video plays, the app automatically brings the conversation questions onto the screen.
 If using the tool remotely, ask your mentee to download the app and then direct them to the mentoring session you have selected.
 Ask them to watch the video.
 Then after the video, use the questions to initiate the conversation.
 After the conversation, click on the “Go to Survey” button.
 Click on UYWI in the list of Youth Programs—at the beginning of the list—then fill out the quick survey.